FreySolarEye/freysolareye.github.io/_posts/2023-03-18-Tearing-The-Fourth-Wall-Breaking-Zyxel-Encryption.md

 # Signature Checks & Validation

 To begin with we need to understand that we're dealing with the  encrypted binary **473AAAB0C0.bin**  To be able to tell what's the encryption and file type we need to examine carefully the starting Hex Bytes, and validate them with the file type signature list.
-Using hexeditor on the **473AAAB0C0.bin** file we have the below starting Hex Bytes : **50 4B 03 04** looking them on the file type signature list here : <a href='https://en.wikipedia.org/wiki/List_of_file_signatures' target="_blank" > Signature<a/> concludes that the file type is PK which is 7z compressed file type.
+Using hexeditor on the **473AAAB0C0.bin** file we have the below starting Hex Bytes : **50 4B 03 04** looking them on the signature list here : <a href='https://en.wikipedia.org/wiki/List_of_file_signatures' target="_blank" > Signature<a/> concludes that the file type is PK which is 7z compressed file type.

 <img src="/assets/images/RE/Zyxel/ZY_Signature.png">